weka-io/docs-cli/local/local-run.md

    -C, --container     The container to run in
-   --in                The container version to run the command in -e, --environment   Environemnt variable to add
+   --in                The container version to run the command in -e, --environment   Environemnt variable to add --without-agent     Assume that the agent isn't running and run the container without it
 ```